15 Tips for Success with Sunscreen

 6. Reapply Spray Sunscreens More Often

-7. “Waterproof” Isn’t a Thing
+7. “Waterproof” Sunscreen Isn’t a Thing

 No sunscreen is waterproof and legally can’t claim to be.
 The FDA requires sunscreen claiming to be water-resistant to state either 40 or 80 minute protection.

-8. Check the Expiration Date
+8. Check the Sunscreen's Expiration Date

 If a sunscreen doesn’t have an expiration date, consider it to be good for 2-3 years.
+And yes, sunscreen can expire.

-11. Apply Before You Travel
+11. Apply Sunscreen Before You Travel

-12. Consider Mineral
+12. Consider Mineral Sunscreen if You Have Sensitive Skin

 Physical sunscreens using zinc and titanium are growing in popularity.
 They are gentler for sensitive skin.
 Mineral sunscreens are also better for the environment.

-13. Banned in Hawaii
+13. Remember Chemical Sunscreen Is Banned in Hawaii

-Chemical sunscreens using oxybenzone and octinoxate do severe damage to reefs.
+Chemical sunscreens using oxybenzone and octinoxate do severe damage to coral reefs.
 Because of this, Hawaii, Key West, and the U.S. Virgin Islands have banned their sale.
 Mineral sunscreens are the sunscreen of choice in those locations.

-14. There’s No Proof
+14. There’s No Proof That Sunscreen Can Cause Cancer

 A nasty rumor about sunscreen with vitamin A, or retinyl palmitate, has gone around claiming it could cause skin cancer.
 There is no data to support that claim.